 As a result of clause 19(1), songwriters received a copyright share in record sales, just as they had done in sheet music.
 It was originally deemed that 5% of the retail price of record should go to the authors of musical works.
 In anticipation of this measure, various ‘mechanical’ copyright collection societies were formed.
 These eventually morphed into the Mechanical-Copyright Protection Society (MCPS), which was established in 1924.

 There was another consequence of the Copyright Act.
 Despite its intentions, it demonstrated that there were differences between mechanical reproduction and musical works.
 When it came to musical works, the author of the work was deemed to be the songwriter.
 Songwriters were therefore the ‘first owners’ of these works and were free to exercise their rights as they wished.
-In order to ensure that songwriters received payment for record sales, clause 19(1) created a new copyright: the one relating to the sound recording.
+Clause 19(1) crated a separate copyright for mechanical reproducers, now commonly referred to as sound recording copyright.
 The owners of this copyright were not the songwriters, however, nor were they usually the performers who appeared on the records.
 Clause 19(1) instead decided that ‘the owner of such original plate [the master copy of the record] at the time when such plate was made shall be deemed to be the author of the work’.
 The owners of these plates were the record companies.
 Accordingly, they were regarded as the first owners of the sound recording copyright.

 Today, most recording artists receive payment in the form of advances from their record companies.
 If they recoup those advances, they also receive royalties.
 As Peter Martland has outlined, there was a different method of paying popular musicians and singers during the first three decades of the twentieth century.
 While a few opera singers and classical musicians received royalties, this was rare for popular artists.
 The most successful of these might be paid a yearly retainer to record exclusively for a record company.
 When it came to making records they would also receive a session fee but no royalties.
 Lesser-known popular artists would receive session fees only.
 Essentially, they were being paid a one-off sum to perform in a recording studio.